Current Suspected Overdose Deaths in Delaware for 2020: Get Help Now!

 The Injury Severity Score referenced is a nationally accepted scoring system of injuries with a mathematical formula for determining the score of each patient.
 Injury severity scores are defined as 1-9 Minor/mild injury; 10-15 Moderate injury; 16-24 Serious injury; and over 24 Critical injury.

 The pie chart below shows causes of Traumatic Brain Injuries serious enough to require hospitalization in a Delaware hospital in 2016 by percentage.
 Falls cause almost half of all Traumatic Brain Injuries.

-The chart below shows the 10 most frequent causes of injury hospitalizations at Delaware hospitals in 2016.
-Injury type utilizes the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9 CM) External Cause of Injury Codes (E-Codes).
-Note that when grouped into general causes, the leading causes of hospitalizations are falls (38 percent), highway incidents (16 percent), and assaults (5 percent).
-These three types of injuries account for over 59 percent of Delaware injury-related hospitalizations.
+The chart below shows the 10 most frequent causes of injury hospitalizations at Delaware hospitals in 2018.
+Injury type utilizes the International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10 CM) External Causes of Morbidity Codes.
+Note that when grouped into general causes, the leading causes of hospitalizations are falls (47 percent), highway incidents (16 percent), and assaults (6 percent).
+These three types of injuries account for over 69 percent of Delaware injury-related hospitalizations.

 Please note: Some of the files available on this page are in Adobe PDF format which requires Adobe Acrobat Reader.
 A free copy of Adobe Acrobat Reader can be downloaded directly from Adobe .
 If you are using an assistive technology unable to read Adobe PDF, please either view the corresponding text only version (if available) or visit Adobe's Accessibility Tools page.